VIPnytt/RobotsTxtParser/docs/sql/delay.md

 ### Requirements
 - MySQL 5.6+

-Support for additional databases is possible, just [submit an issue](https://github.com/VIPnytt/RobotsTxtParser/issues) and we'll see what we can do about it.
+The library is built with cross-system in mind, and everything is set for additional database support.
+Just [submit an issue](https://github.com/VIPnytt/RobotsTxtParser/issues) and we'll see what we can do about it.

 ## Usage
+- See the [DelayInterface](../methods/DelayInterface.md) for client usage
+- See the [Delay class](../methods/Delay.md) for management

 #### Automated
 Sleep until the timestamp is reached
 ```php